hill0106/hill0106/README.md

 ### Hi there 👋

-- 👩🏻 I’m a senior student in NCU and major in CS.
+- 👩🏻 I’m a recent graduate from NCU and major in CS.
-- 🇹🇼 Taoyuan, Taiwan
+- 🇹🇼 Taipei, Taiwan
 - 📫 How to reach me: mengjuchiu6.gmail.com

 ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=hill0106)